9 The 21st Century Music Educator

 These opportunities might mean allowing students to focus on composition, listening, music history, guitar or keyboard.
 Secondary offerings might include mariachi, rock/fusion, steel pan, gospel, world drumming, recorder ensembles, etc. High school programs may also offer AP music theory, composition, guitar and keyboard in addition to choir, band and orchestra ensembles.
 In deciding what and how to teach, music educators should consider how students in their communities interact with music outside of school.

-Obviously, there are many students who interact with music outside of school.
-They use music for their own personal enjoyment.
+Many students interact with music outside of school for their own personal enjoyment.
 This music tends to be mostly non-classical.
 Concert attendance is no longer a big deal.
 We have many ways to hear anything we want to listen to without even leaving our homes.
 We no longer need to attend concerts to hear good music.
 We can easily make our own, too, with a guitar or keyboard.
 Today, the best-selling instruments are electronic keyboard and guitar.
 (Think about that – especially considering the cost of school band and orchestra instruments.)
 We might even use electronic means or share our music digitally.
 This kind of interaction with music can lead to a lifetime of musical involvement.

 In contrast, school music is often classical, composed by someone else, rehearsed for a one-time performance, and often focused on instruments that restrict musical involvement after graduation except in large ensembles.
 Choir, band and orchestra involve an elite few and tend to be autocratic.
 The conductor makes the decisions on repertoire and interpretation.
 The rehearsal can become more about carrying out the instructor’s musical ideas and less about students’ musical growth.